Procedural Generation

 In Houdini:

-Created a procedural tank generator with adjustable parameters for quick design exploration.
-Controlled chassis length, wheel size, armor layout, and optional modules like weapons and antennas.
+A procedural tank generator was built with adjustable parameters for quick design exploration.

 In Unity (Magic Leap):